wrench-project/wrench/doc/wrench_101.md

 The `wrench::Simulation::getEnergyConsumed()` member function returns energy consumed by all hosts in the platform.  **Important:** The energy plugin is NOT enabled by default in WRENCH simulations.
-To enable it, pass the `--activate-energy` command line option to the simulator.
+To enable it, pass the `--wrench-energy-simulation` command line option to the simulator.
 See `examples/basic-examples/cloud-bag-of-tasks-energy` for an example simulator that makes use of this plugin  (and an example platform description file that defines host power consumption profiles).